deel-ai/oodeel/README.md

 ### On the core library

-* Think about the workflow.
-Is it ok like this?
 * How / should we include post hoc methods that use extra data? (e.g. outlier exposure that uses some OOD data.)
 * Include unit tests
-* Add type on function signatures
 * Tensorflow ?
 Pytorch ?
 Both ?
 Idea: model conversion with ONNX to be able to handle both types of models while only using one of the two lib for dev.
 * Use tf dataset or torchvision for managing datasets
 * Manage checkpointing for Single dataset expe, to avoid having to retrain a model from scratch when possible.